andrelmbackman/andrelmbackman/README.md

 ### Hi there 👋

-#### 🎸 I'm a trainee in Open Source Security, developing tools in Go
+#### 🎸 I'm a trainee in Open Source Security, developing tools to determine the security of Open Source projects

 #### 💻 Interested in algorithms, ML, AI, cybersecurity and digital signal processing, to mention a few.